 With regard for these factors, the court will determine if grandparent access or custody is in the best interest of the child.
 Furthermore, grandparents do not have an automatic right to custody or access.
 However, they can argue that an order is appropriate given the circumstances at play.

 According to R(M) v L(A), the court must consider each custody and access claim holistically with due regard for the child’s needs.
 Therefore, no factor is completely determinative.
 Instead, the judge will analyze the facts of each case and determine the most appropriate course of action.

 Need Family Law Advice?
 Call Feldstein Family Law Group P.C.
 Today

 If you are looking for quality legal advice for a family law matter, look no further than Feldstein Family Law Group P.C.
 Our legal team has 25 years of divorce and family law experience, including issues regarding child custody and the rights of grandparents to exercise custody under the Children’s Law Reform Act.

-Call our office at (905) 581-7222 or contact us online to arrange a free consultation about your case today.
+Call our office at (905) 581-7222 or contact us online to arrange a free in-office consultation about your case today.